dumbYoyo/ClickyPicky/README.md

-# ClickyPicky
+# FlappyBird
-A simple game made with C++ and Opengl
+A simple flappy bird clone made with C++ and Opengl